How to snap windows side by side and split screen on Windows 10

 Snap Assist lets you choose between your unsnapped windows

-Some apps cannot be used in split screen mode at all.
+Some apps cannot be used in split-screen mode at all.
 Others, like the Photos app, can only be minimized to a certain extent while still being useful.
-Therefore, depending on your display, they might not resize automatically as you'd expect when snapping them to take up a quarter of your screen.
+Therefore, depending on your display, they might not resize automatically as you’d expect when snapping them to take up a quarter of your screen.

 Advertisement

-Enable Split screen (Snap) and related settings like Snap Assist in Windows 10
+How to enable split screen (Snap) and related settings like Snap Assist in Windows 10

-Access System from Windows 10 Settings
+Access System in the Windows 10 Settings

-Access System from Windows 10 Settings
+Access System in the Windows 10 Settings

-On the left-hand side, scroll if you need to, and access the Multitasking tab.
+In the left sidebar, scroll if you need to, and access the Multitasking tab.
 The split screen settings are displayed on the right-hand side.
-To use Snap and Snap Assist efficiently, all the options in the "Work with multiple windows" section should be enabled.
-Make sure the Snap windows switch is On, and the three boxes underneath are checked.
+To use Snap and Snap Assist efficiently, all the following options in the Work with multiple windows section should be enabled:

 Multitasking settings